Care Services

 Hundreds of Santa Clara County workers rally for fitness care, wages 1

 County officials and union representatives are negotiating a brand new agreement.
 The closing date to finalize negotiations is Sunday if no settlement is reached.
-A minimum of 11,000 workers represented by SEIU, Local 521 within the Bay Area vicinity and in the Central Valley could be without a agreement.
+A minimum of 11,000 workers represented by SEIU, Local 521 within the Bay Area vicinity and in the Central Valley could be without an agreement.

 “This economy inside the heart of Santa Clara County is so highly-priced.
 The county needs to do something positive about that,” delivered Jacobo.
 “The Board of Supervisors sit quite, all making over $100,000.
 They’re no longer involved.
 Well, let me transfer my burdens over to their domestic on the way to move domestic at night time and inform their children, ‘I can’t come up with that.’
 They have no concept of what we go through.”

 But county officials are weighing greater than just a pay bump for workers.
-The nearly $8.1 billion budget is ready to cover the expenses of the merger of O’Connor and St. Louise Hospitals into the county health machine, criminal justice reform, a new juvenile, and mental health facility — pinnacle priorities for the next 12 months.
+The nearly $8.1 billion budget is ready to cover the expenses of the merger of O’Connor and St. Louise Hospitals into the county health machine, criminal justice reform, and a new juvenile and mental health facility — pinnacle priorities for the next 12 months.

 “During ordinary instances in California, counties expect a financial cycle of about a decade.
-Current instances are whatever but regular,” Smith said in a announcement.
-“Although California and the Silicon Valley are, via nature, highly blanketed from the national dangers, the reminiscence of the 2008 recession hangs over our heads.
+Current instances are whatever but regular,” Smith said in an announcement.
+“Although California and Silicon Valley are, via nature, highly blanketed from the national dangers, the reminiscence of the 2008 recession hangs over our heads.
 We had been cautious to simplest recommend increase that we have been confident that we ought to have enough money.”

 “It’s clear that the county has a long pattern of underneath-budgeting their revenues and over-budgeting their charges,” stated a file from SEIU.
 “This efficaciously denies Santa Clara County citizens and employees the risk to benefit a correct expertise of the real budget projections.”

-If a deal between the union and county leaders isn’t reached by way of Sunday, the prevailing contract may be extended to shop for more time, or the county’s workers may go on strike.
+If a deal between the union and county leaders isn’t reached by Sunday, the prevailing contract may be extended to shop for more time, or the county’s workers may go on strike.
 The county’s modern provide is a 1 percent salary boom for SEIU workers, a salary cut in keeping with hard work leaders when adjusted for inflation.
 SEIU is inquiring about a 9 percent fashionable wage boom.
 Several SEIU workers at the rally stated anything underneath a five percent increase became “insulting.”

 If a worthwhile compromise isn’t reached, Mendez said the county supervisors may be “in for the fight of their lives.”